Leo3418/HBWHelper/CONTRIBUTING.md

 this can be considered as a universal implementation.

-If you feel that making your code compatible with other client versions requires some effort, please make sure to discuss it with us when you open a pull request.
+If you feel that making your code compatible with other client versions requires some effort, please either [create patches](https://git-scm.com/docs/git-format-patch) for each other Minecraft client versions if you know how to port your code, or discuss it with us when you open a pull request.

 For more information about testing your code's compatibility, please refer to [this section](#testing-for-multiple-client-versions).